How to read a New Jersey Police Report and what to do if your car or truck accident report is incorrect

 Boxes 106 and 107 are used only if a commercial vehicle is involved.
 It is essential to check these boxes, as the involvement of a commercial vehicle is a notable exception to the verbal threshold or limitation on lawsuit option.

-Boxes 118 through 134, located on the right side of the report, set forth the contributing factors of the accident and the sequence of events.
+Boxes 118 through 134, located on the right side of the report, help in determining fault.
+If the number 25 (car) or 85 (pedestrian) is indicated, the officer found that individual not to be at fault.
+These boxes also set forth the contributing factors of the accident and the sequence of events.
 For instance, these boxes may indicate that the tortfeasor was operating their vehicle at an unsafe speed or failed to properly observe traffic before changing lanes or turning.
 These boxes will also reveal whether the drivers were determined to be under the influence or distracted by the use of a cellphone or other device.
 Finally, the lower boxes will indicate what type of collision occurred, how it occurred, and where damage was sustained to each of the vehicles involved.

 Many types of errors may present themselves in your police report.
 To ensure that you have the best chance to claim full compensation, you should review your report carefully and ensure that the report is as truthful as possible.
 There are many types of errors that can occur.
 Some of them are listed below.